List of Gintama episodes

 On January 8, 2009, the streaming video service Crunchyroll began offering English subtitled episodes of the series.
 On the same day, Crunchyroll also began uploading episodes from the beginning of the series at a rate of two a week.
 The anime is licensed by Sentai Filmworks, with distribution from Section23 Films.
 Section23 Films' Chris Oarr commented that only the first two seasons were licensed, with an option on the rest.
 The first collection containing thirteen English-subtitled episodes was released on DVD on April 27, 2010.

 While the original anime series ended with the fourth season, a sequel series, titled Gintama' and directed by Yoichi Fujita, began airing on April 4, 2011 and concluded on March 28, 2013 after sixty-four episodes.
 A third anime series, Gintama°, was produced by BN Pictures with Chizuru Miyawaki directing.
 This series lasted fifty-one episodes and was broadcast from on April 8, 2015 to March 30, 2016.

 The latest anime season, Gintama.
 Shirogane no Tamashii-hen, premiered on January 7, 2018 and ended on October 7, 2018 after twenty-six episodes.

 Series overview

+The "seasons" for the Gintama episodes corresponds to the series' international release outside of Japan.
+In Japan, Gintama aired year round continuously with regular preemptions in place for specials and sporting events, not split into standard seasonal cycles.
+For Gintama', the series aired for three consecutive cours and this format was carried over for Gintama°.
+A single cour was used on the second series' sequel, Gintama': Enchōsen while Gintama. aired for three consecutive story arcs.